doublessay/doublessay/README.md

-- 👋 Hi, I’m @doublessay
+- 👋 Hi, I’m Wangk2
-- 👀 I’m interested in data analysing and library science.
+- 👀 I’m interested in NLP.
-- 🌱 I’m currently learning data processing with excel and python.
+- 🌱 I’m currently learning Large Language Model and GPT series.
-- 💞️ I’m looking to collaborate on publish papers.
+- 💞️ I’m looking to collaborate on interesting projects.
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 doublessay/doublessay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.